cyclejs-community/redux-cycles/README.md

     );
 ```

-With Cycle.js we can push them even further outside our app using drivers.
+With Cycle.js we can push them even further outside our app using drivers, allowing us to write entirely declarative code:

 ```js
 function main(sources) {